szymsza/browser-automation-js/README.md

 ## Example
 Run `npm run serve` and keep the server up.

-Start a Chromium instance, e.g., by running `brave --headless --no-sandbox --remote-debugging-port=9222`.
+Start a Chromium instance, e.g., by running `brave --headless --no-sandbox --remote-debugging-port=9223`.
 You will be presented with a message like `DevTools listening on ws://127.0.0.1:9222/devtools/browser/XXX`.
 Copy the browser id XXX and insert it into `examples/index.js`, constant `browserId`.

+Next, start a Firefox instance by running `firefox --headless --remote-debugging-port=9222`.
+You will be presented with a message like `WebDriver BiDi listening on ws://127.0.0.1:9222`.
+You do not need to copy anything into the source code.

 Run `npm run test`.
-You should see a message *'Link clicked!'* in the **server** console.
-This means that the test script in `examples/index.js` successfully connected to your browser, opened the page server by `examples/server.js`, and clicked the button on the page.
+You should see a message *'Link clicked!'* twice in the **server** console.
+This means that the test script in `examples/index.js` successfully connected to both of your browsers, opened the page served by `examples/server.js`, and clicked the button on the page.